alifirhas/cmdk-revision/src/503-519/516-The-first-war-between-angle-led-by-roy.md

 The difference in observation angle naturally determines the different attitudes of the archangels towards human beings.

-In fact, the high-level paradise has not been in a good state.
-After Malthael fell into an angel of death, he was killed by a group of Nephalem led by Tyrael.
-Imperius thought that Malthael was killed.
-After death, the soul will be purified and reshaped, and then it will come back again.
-As a result, the crystal dome has never been able to condense the soul of Malthael.
-Imperius is very worried about this and once thought that it was Diablo's **** who would be Malthael.
+In truth, the state of the High Heavens has been far from favorable.
+Following Malthael's transformation into the Angel of Death, he was eventually vanquished by a group of Nephalem led by Tyrael.
+Imperius initially presumed that Malthael's demise would lead to his soul being purified and subsequently reborn.
+However, to the High Heaven's concern, the Crystal Arch failed to recondense Malthael's soul.
+Imperius, troubled by this turn of events, briefly entertained the notion that Diablo's influence could somehow be connected to Malthael's fate.

-There is no news from Malthael, Tyrael has an accident again, a new Demon Lord has appeared in Sanctuary, Tyrael disappeared after fighting with each other, and has not returned until now, which is equivalent to The high-level heaven lost two archangels at once!
+There is no news from Malthael, Tyrael has an accident again, a new Demon Lord has appeared in Sanctuary, Tyrael disappeared after fighting with each other, and has not returned until now, which is equivalent to The High Heaven lost two archangels at once!

 As the leader of the Angiris Council, Imperius felt an unprecedented and urgent threat.
 Of course, he also knew that after the death of Malthael, the souls of Diablo and the other seven demon kings returned to the Hell of Flames.
 In a few years, or even decades, the Seven Demon Kings will make a comeback after regaining their strength.

 The three remaining archangels are already completely out of balance when dealing with the Seven Demon Kings.
-If the new Demon King is added, once the war comes again, the high-level heaven may really be destroyed.
+If the new Demon King is added, once the war comes again, the High Heaven may really be destroyed.

 Under such circumstances, the anxious Imperius certainly hopes to find Tyrael as soon as possible, as for those Nephalem...

-In the new meeting, I hope that Archangel Auriel also mentioned this matter.
-As the only female angel in the high heaven, Auriel also has a good impression of the humans in the Sanctuary, so she hopes Imperius can change his attitude, let go of his prejudice against human beings, and spread the doctrine of light in the world on a larger scale, in the hope of making better use of the power of the Nephalem in the future war with **** demons.
+During the upcoming meeting, I wish that Archangel Auriel addresses this issue as well.
+As the only female angel within the High Heavens, Auriel holds a favorable view of the denizens of Sanctuary.
+She earnestly desires Imperius to alter his view, releasing his prejudice against humanity.
+Auriel advocates for the widespread dissemination of the doctrine of light, aiming to harness the potential of the Nephalem's power in future conflicts against the demonic hordes of Hell.

 Imperius doesn't know this?
 Of course he knows!
-When Diablo entered the high-level heaven, he also saw how powerful the nephalems who started to regain their strength, but the problem was that he was quite entangled with these powerful nephalems!
+When Diablo entered the High Heaven, he also saw how powerful the nephalems who started to regain their strength, but the problem was that he was quite entangled with these powerful nephalems!

 As for why the entanglement is involved, it involves a mystery of Sanctuary.
 About three thousand years ago, when the world of Sanctuary was just discovered by heaven and hell, Lilith had already been discovered by heaven and hell.
 Inarius was banished to the Void, and both Heaven and Hell recklessly developed religion in the world of Sanctuary, hoping to develop power through the lever of Sanctuary in order to overwhelm each other.